xinminlabs/synvert-docs/_posts/2023-02-03-react-add-autocomplete-attribute.md

 });
 ```

-Now we can search in the project, it finds the the email Field, and inserts `autoComplete="email"`, then we can click "replace" icon to add the autocomplete attribute.
+Now we can search in the project, it finds the email Field, and inserts `autoComplete="email"`, then we can click the "Replace" icon to add the `autoComplete` attribute.

 ![Add autocompete attribute 1]({{ site.baseurl }}/img/react-add-autocomplete-attribute-1.png)

-Okay, we have added the autocomplete attribute, what about we do search again?
+Okay, we have added the `autoComplete` attribute, what about we search again?

-Oh, that's bad, it finds that field again and tries to add the duplicated autocomplete attribute.
+Oh, that's bad, it finds that Field again and tries to add the duplicated `autoComplete` attribute.

 ![Add autocompete attribute 2]({{ site.baseurl }}/img/react-add-autocomplete-attribute-2.png)